Death of woman found after Englewood apartment fire ruled a homicide

 Firefighters responded around 12:05 a.m.
 Thursday to a report of a fire in the 1300-block of West 57th Street in the city's Englewood neighborhood.
 When they arrived, flames were shooting out of a window on the second floor.

 First responders found a 38-year-old woman in a bedroom on that floor, police said.
-She was later identified by friends at Ta'anda Hall, a mother of three who had just moved in a few months ago.
+She was later identified by friends at Taanda Hall, a mother of three.

 Hall was pronounced dead at the scene.
 An investigation determined that Hall's death was a homicide and the scene has been turned over to Chicago police as a crime scene, Chicago Fire Media said.